Ming-DeMers/CSA-Website/design-plan/design-journey.md

 1. Who is your user, e.g., where does the user come from, what is the user's job, characteristics, etc.?

-    TODO: tell us about the participant

 2. Does the user belong to your audience of the site?

     > If “No”, what’s your strategy of associating the user test results to your audience’s needs and wants?
 How can your re-design choices based on the user tests make a better fit for the audience?

-    TODO: (Yes / No)

 ### Participant 2 -- Testing Notes (Final Submission)